Terra State Community College: History

 Terra Technical College officially became Terra State Community College in the summer of 1994, broadening its academic scope by adding the Associate of Arts and Associate of Science to the existing Associate of Applied Science degrees.

 The turn of the century brought significant additions to Terra State's infrastructure.
 The Skilled Trades Center opened its doors in 2010, providing state-of-the-art facilities for programs such as HVAC-R, automotive, and welding.
 In 2011, the Marsha S. Bordner Arts and Health Technologies Center expanded Terra State's capacity in music, arts, nursing, and allied health programs.

 Terra State continued to evolve in the following years.
 The Ronald L. Neeley Conference & Hospitality Center opened in 2013, serving as an event planning lab for students in the hospitality management program.
 In 2018, Terra State achieved a milestone by opening The Landings at Terra Village, becoming the second community college in Ohio to offer on-campus housing for 200 students.

 The year 2019 marked the inauguration of the Doepker Leadership and Entrepreneurial Center, contributing to regional leadership development and offering personal enrichment courses.
 Athletics were relaunched under a new moniker, the Terra State Titans.

 In 2023, recognizing the demand for specialized skills, Terra State Community College expanded its capacity for welding and CNC instruction.

+In March 2026, the Ohio Department of Higher Education declared Terra State Community College to be under fiscal watch following financial reporting and fiscal-management concerns.
+The declaration followed findings by the Ohio Auditor of State regarding the college's financial statements, audits, cash flow, and payment processing.
+Terra State subsequently began developing a financial recovery plan.

+Financial difficulties

+In late March 2026, Terra State Community College President Ron Schumacher resigned.
+The Board of Trustees subsequently appointed Senior Vice President Dr. Cory Stine as interim president.
+Stine served as interim president for a brief period before resigning in May 2026.
+He was succeeded by current interim president Dr. Chad Breeden.

+Enrollment at Terra State has declined over the long term and has gotten worse over recent years.
+The college reported 2,240 students enrolled in fall 2025, about a quarter the enrollment it had in fall 2000, according to the Ohio Department of Higher Education.

+At the start of the fall 2026 semester, the college was reported to have only 1,500 currently enrolled students.
+This decline was attributed primarily to cuts to academic programs and the college’s fiscal watch status.